 First Login Process:

 - Find the OneDrive icon- either look for the icon by the time or search for it in the Start Menu.

 This sets the conditions necessary for your Windows folders to properly Sync with OneDrive, but requires a 2nd Login to OneDrive.

-- Login to OneDrive again.
+- If necessary, login to OneDrive again.

-- Start Outlook; login using email@example.com
+- Start Microsoft Outlook; login using firstname.lastname@example.org

-- Start Creative Cloud and sign in with firstname.lastname@example.org (Make sure to choose the option "Work / School Account.")
+- Start Adobe Creative Cloud and sign in with email@example.com (Make sure to choose the option "Work / School Account.")

 At this point, prior data (if it exists) should begin copying down from the OneDrive cloud storage.
 The time required will depend on how much data you have stored, but the cloud icon next to the time will indicate the current status.
-(Click HERE for icon meanings.)
+(Click HERE

 It may take several minutes to install the printer.
 The process will be complete when the printer queue opens (a window with the printer name at the top that might list active print jobs.)

 Your @wisc.edu account also has access to many of the Google services.
-You can sign into that profile by following THIS link.
+You can sign into that profile by following THIS link